Zachhaaa/zachpuglia-portfolio/content/camera-arm.md

 # Thoughts

-Overall it works and for a 3D printed camera arm, it works really well, and it has proven to be extremely helpful when it comes to designing this website.
-The biggest annoyance is whenever it is bumped, it takes a long time for the shaking of the arm to go away.
+Overall, it works, and for a 3D printed camera arm, it works well, and it has proven to be extremely helpful when it comes to designing this website.
+The biggest annoyance is that whenever it is bumped, it takes a long time for the shaking of the arm to go away.

 {{< divider >}}